marwahaha/ZZ-FORK-swc-wiki/Configuration-Problems-and-Solutions.md

     * The user can move the .bat file to wherever they want their IPython notebook's working directory to be.
     * The user can make copies of the .bat file, and stash one in all the directories they frequently use.
     * Instructors can distribute a copy of the file in the same folder as any example notebooks, so the users can just double-click-and-go in the correct directory.
 No need to teach users the command prompt.

-* IPython notebook appears to be running but no output is shown after cells are run
-    * Ensure that Ad blocker extensions are not active in browser
-    * Turn off Windows Sophos (see https://github.com/ipython/ipython/wiki/Dev:-Windows-Sophos-issues)
-    * Try `ipython notebook --ip=localhost`
-    * If all else fails and user has Canopy, notebooks can be opened and run directly from Canopy GUI

 ### git